pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [PhpArrayTable]: Removed PhpArrayTable class
 - [Elements] Changed method signature on `Pimcore\Model\Element\ElementInterface::save()`, this changes the `::save()` method on all classes (e.g. DataObjects and Pages) implementing the interface, including those inheriting from `Concrete`/`AbstractObject`, see [#13207](https://github.com/pimcore/pimcore/issues/13207)
 - [Document Editables] Removed method_exists bc layer for `getDataEditmode()`, `rewriteIds()` & `load()`, please use the corresponding interfaces `EditmodeDataInterface`, `IdRewriterInterface` & `LazyLoadingInterface` instead.
+- [Commands]
-- [Parallelization] Removed `webmozarts/console-parallelization` dependency due to maintainability reasons.
+  - Removed `webmozarts/console-parallelization` dependency to make parallelization optional.
 If you still want to use parallelization for console commands, please add the dependency to your own `composer.json`.
+  - Removed the deprecated `Parallelization::configureParallelization()` method.
 - [Navigation Builder] Calling the method `Pimcore\Navigation\Builder::getNavigation()` using extra arguments is removed.
 Instead, please pass the arguments as an associative array (eg.`getNavigation($args)`.For details, please see [#12310](https://github.com/pimcore/pimcore/issues/12310)
 - [Flysystem] Bumped `league/flysystem-bundle` minimum requirement to ^3.0 (which introduces `directoryExists()`,`has()` methods and fixes support for `directory_visibility` configuration option).
 Please bump the Flysystem Adapters requirement accordingly to `^3.0` in your project `composer.json`.